odoo/documentation/legal/terms/enterprise.rst

 is for Odoo SA to resume the execution of the Services at no additional charge.

-.. [#f1] External contributions are covered by a `CLA <https://www.odoo.com/cla`_ that provides
+.. [#cla1] External contributions are covered by a `Copyright License Agreement <https://www.odoo.com/cla>`_
-         a permanent copyright and patent licence, free and irrevocable.
+           that provides a permanent, free and irrevocable, copyright and patent licence to Odoo SA.

 .. _disclaimers: